storybook-eol/react-native-storybook/README.md

 ## Connecting Devices

 In order to work with React Native Storybook, one or more devices should be connected.
 Stories will only show when devices are available.
-At the moment, remote javascript debugging should also be enabled for storybook to work [#3](https://github.com/kadirahq/react-native-storybook/issues/3).

 ### iOS simulator